the cost of your Golden visa.

 Total area: 76 m² 1 bedroom

-Some of the advantages of the Greek ‘golden visa’ include:
+Some of the advantages of the Golden visa in Greece include:

 - The lowest barrier of entry among countries with similar programmes, such as Latvia, Malta, Portugal and Spain;